mlco2/codecarbon/docs/_sources/usage.rst.txt

 Online Mode
 -----------
-When the environment has internet access ``CO2Tracker`` object or vanilla ``track_co2`` decorator can be used, which has parameter
+When the environment has internet access ``EmissionsTracker`` object or vanilla ``track_emissions`` decorator can be used, which has parameter
 ``offline`` defaulted to ``False``.

 Explicit Object
 ~~~~~~~~~~~~~~~
-In case of absence of a single entry and stop point to the training code base, users can instantiate a ``CO2Tracker`` object and
+In case of absence of a single entry and stop point to the training code base, users can instantiate a ``EmissionsTracker`` object and
 pass it as a param to function calls to start and stop the emissions tracking of the compute section.

 .. code-block:: python

-   from co2tracker import CO2Tracker
+   from codecarbon import EmissionsTracker
-   tracker = CO2Tracker()
+   tracker = EmissionsTracker()
    tracker.start()
    # GPU intensive training code
    emissions = tracker.stop()